‹ Back to The Vine

 What is customer experience?

-Customer experience (CX) refers to the overall perception and satisfaction a customer has with a brand.
+Customer experience (CX) refers to the overall perception and satisfaction a customer has with your brand.
 It includes every touchpoint along the customer journey, such as interactions and engagements during the pre-purchase, purchase, and post-purchase phases.

 • Initial discovery – A customer’s very first exposure to your brand.
 This can be via ads, social media, blogs, or paid search.
 Everything you create could be an initial discovery, so be sure your ads and online presence set accurate expectations for the customer.
 Don’t over-promise just to get clicks.
 Instead, focus on what makes your brand unique.

 • Brand website – Once a customer becomes aware of your brand, they may visit your website.
 Make your site visually appealing, intuitive, and provide a seamless user experience.
-Learn how to make your website as frictionless as possible with clear CTAs and easy to find contact information.
+Learn how to make your website as frictionless as possible with clear CTAs and easy-to-find contact information.

 • Customer support – It should be easy to find help if a customer has a question.
 Focus on achieving short wait times, training knowledgeable representatives, and using multiple communication channels.
 Responsiveness is key.
 You can also make self-guided resources available so customers can resolve issues outside of business hours.